faustozamparelli/FITM8/README.md

 1. Open the Create New Run pane
 2. Fill in the information about your run
 3. Scroll through your next workouts card in the home page
+4. Click on the workout you just created
+5. Edit the workout you just created

 ### Scenario